haydenkoerner/haydenkoerner/README.md

 - 👋 Hi, I’m @haydenkoerner
 - 👀 I’m interested in trucks and cars
-- 🌱 I’m currently learning drama
+- 🌱 I’m currently learning CyberSecurity
-- 💞️ I’m looking to collaborate on trucks
+- 💞️ I’m looking to collaborate on Cybersecurity
 - 📫 How to reach me 2701552@westsiderebels.net

 <!---